 For additional questions, call Undergraduate Admissions at (919) 684-3214.

 Pratt School of Engineering Tours

-The Pratt tour schedule allows visitors to attend both the university campus tour and the Pratt engineering tour most weekdays.
-The Pratt tour lasts approximately one hour and showcases Pratt's newest facilities as well as typical labs and classroom.
-Tour guides also provide information about the various opportunities available to engineering students.
+The Pratt tour schedule allows visitors to attend both the university campus tour and the Pratt engineering tour most on weekdays.
+Lasting for approximately one hour, the Pratt tour showcases Pratt's newest facilities, and provides information about the various opportunities available to engineering students.
 Reservations are required.
 To schedule a tour, visit this link.

 Duke Kunshan University

 Duke Kunshan University, located in China, offers a new and practical approach to higher education.
 The innovative, integrated and interdisciplinary curriculum is designed for highly motivated students from around the world.
 Students earn a Duke University degree and a Duke Kunshan University degree.
 Students live in China and also have the opportunity to spend a summer and a semester at Duke University.
 The Duke Kunshan University Office of Recruitment, based at Duke University, offers information sessions on Fridays at 2pm.
 Advance registration is required.
 Please contact Jennifer Bailey at firstname.lastname@example.org call 919-613-3764 to reserve your spot.